The Best Ice Cream Shop in Every State

 Colorado: Sweet Cow, Denver

 All the ice cream at Sweet Cow is made from local ingredients.
 Flavors are a mix of the nostalgia-inducing ones you adored as a kid — cookies and cream, mint chocolate chip, and s’mores — plus some novelty, funky flavors, too: Fruity Pebbles, banana Nutella, and sweet cream peppered with oatmeal cookies.
 Dive in to just a pure scoop, or walk away with a cup drizzled with housemade fudge, caramel and whipped cream.

 Connecticut: Ferris Acres Creamery, Newtown

 It’s thanks to three generations of the Ferris family that this farm produces ice cream.
-As you pull up to the quaint red barn, you’ll pass the very cows whose milk has been swirled into a slew of nearly 70 flavors, along with a couple of sorbets.
+As you pull up to the quaint red barn, you’ll pass grazing cows before browsing a slew of nearly 70 flavors, along with a couple of sorbets.
 Some are always available, like creamy black raspberry and Ali-Oop, a mix of chocolate with fudge swirls and brownie pies; others are seasonal, like blueberry cheesecake and peppermint stick.
 On your way out, grab one (or two) ice cream cookie sandwiches for the road.